humdrum-tools/humdrum-documentation/tool/deg/index.md

 tied `**kern` notes; the output coincides with the first note of the tie.

-In the default operation, **deg** outputs non-pitch-related signifiers in addition to the degree value.
+In the default operation, <span class="tool">deg</span> outputs non-pitch-related signifiers in addition to the degree value.
 For example, in the key of D major, the `**pitch` token \"G5zzz\" will result in the output \"4zzz\" &mdash; that is, after translating G5 to 4, the \"zzz\" signifiers are retained in